Diffuse sky radiation: Color

 Earth's atmosphere scatters short-wavelength light more efficiently than that of longer wavelengths.
 Because its wavelengths are shorter, blue light is more strongly scattered than the longer-wavelength lights, red or green.
-Hence, the result that when looking at the sky away from the direct incident sunlight, the human eye perceives the sky to be blue.
+Hence, the result that when looking at the sky away from the direct incident sunlight, the human perceives the sky to be blue.
 The color perceived is similar to that presented by a monochromatic blue (at wavelength 474–476 nm) mixed with white light, that is, an unsaturated blue light.
 The explanation of blue color by Lord Rayleigh in 1871 is a famous example of applying dimensional analysis to solving problems in physics.

 Scattering and absorption are major causes of the attenuation of sunlight radiation by the atmosphere.
 Scattering varies as a function of the ratio of particle diameters (of particulates in the atmosphere) to the wavelength of the incident radiation.
 When this ratio is less than about one-tenth, Rayleigh scattering occurs.
 (In this case, the scattering coefficient varies inversely with the fourth power of the wavelength.
 At larger ratios scattering varies in a more complex fashion, as described for spherical particles by the Mie theory.)
 The laws of geometric optics begin to apply at higher ratios.

 Daily at any global venue experiencing sunrise or sunset, most of the solar beam of visible sunlight arrives nearly tangentially to Earth's surface.
 Here, the path of sunlight through the atmosphere is elongated such that much of the blue or green light is scattered away from the line of perceivable visible light.
 This phenomenon leaves the Sun's rays, and the clouds they illuminate, abundantly orange-to-red in colors, which one sees when looking at a sunset or sunrise.

 For the example of the Sun at zenith, in broad daylight, the sky is blue due to Rayleigh scattering, which also involves the diatomic gases N_{2} and O_{2}.
 Near sunset and especially during twilight, absorption by ozone (O_{3}) significantly contributes to maintaining blue color in the evening sky.